armandyam/mesh_convert/README.md

 that file will be created with vector fields `axis_0` and `axis_1` that can be given to a Paraview Glyph filter to render major and minor axes of the metric field.

+If the optional `--limit` argument is specified with value 1.0, the rate of change of the metric *over metric distance* will be limited to this rate.
+This is useful if you have a few problematic metric values which are requesting elements larger than can possibly be satisfied.
+Desired lengths will be reduced (never increased) as necessary to limit the metric field to something more satisfiable.